nitro41992/splitting-sucks/docs/implementation_plan.md

 - **Widget Rebuild Timing & `Consumer`:** When complex state updates happen asynchronously (like fetching URLs in `_loadReceiptData`), passing updated state values down as simple constructor parameters to child widgets can sometimes lead to the child building with stale data if the parent rebuilds too quickly.
 Using a `Consumer<StateType>` widget directly within the child's parent builder function (as done for `ReceiptUploadScreen` in `_buildStepContent`) ensures the child is built using the absolute latest state from the provider at the time of the build.
 - **Saving State from Children on Parent Action:** When a parent action (like `_saveDraft` triggered by `_onWillPop`) needs the *most current* data from a child widget's internal state (like `_editableItems` in `ReceiptReviewScreen`), simply relying on the last known state in the central provider (`WorkflowState`) might not be sufficient if the child's state changed *after* the last update to the provider but *before* the parent action.
 Implementing a callback registration pattern (e.g., `registerCurrentItemsGetter`) allows the parent to actively *pull* the latest state from the child at the exact moment it's needed (e.g., just before saving).
 - **Firestore `update` vs. `set(merge:true)`:** While `set(..., merge: true)` works for adding new documents or completely replacing existing ones, using `update(...)` is generally the more idiomatic and often more reliable method for applying partial updates to specific fields within an *existing* Firestore document.
 It explicitly signals the intent to modify, not replace.
 - **Debugging State Flow:** Using targeted `debugPrint` statements at key points (state mutation in Provider, parent build function before child instantiation, child build function accessing properties) is invaluable for tracing data flow and pinpointing timing issues or stale state problems.
+Detailed URI tracing has been added to debug image persistence.
 - **Data Model Alignment (Client-Backend):** When working with data from external sources (e.g., Cloud Functions returning JSON), it's crucial that client-side Dart models (`fromJson`/`toJson` methods) perfectly match the structure and field names of the incoming data.
 Mismatches, especially in nested lists, maps, or subtle naming differences (e.g., `person_name` vs `personName`), can lead to silent data loss during parsing or incorrect serialization.
 Always log the raw data received and the data after parsing into Dart models to quickly identify such discrepancies.
 - **Scoped Notifier State Propagation & Initialization (SplitManager Example):**
     - **Persistence Model:** When a nested `ChangeNotifier` (like `SplitManager`) has its direct persistence field (e.g., `split_manager_state`) removed from the main data model (`Receipt`), its full state is no longer saved/loaded directly.